rweigel/stats/notes.md

 **Example**

-Take two steps, each step is North, South, East or West.
+Take two steps; each step is North, South, East, or West.

-Put one of N, S, E, W in first box and same for second box.
+Put one of N, S, E, W in the first box and the same for the second box.
 Result is $16$ unique step pairs.

 Tree diagram.